RHOADs

 Dr. Bello Kottenstette is a RHOADs Investigator.
 Her research focuses on understanding and addressing the reproductive health needs of women and men with substance use disorders who have criminal legal involvement.
 She is currently conducting feasibility testing of an adaptation of a pre-pregnancy behavioral intervention that uses motivational interviewing to help women who are incarcerated lower their chance of experiencing a future substance-exposed pregnancy.
 Dr. Bello Kottenstette is an Associate Professor at the Department of Family and Community Medicine, board-certified in Addiction Medicine, and core faculty in the Addiction Medicine Fellowship at Saint Louis University School of Medicine.

-Ashley McHugh, MBA (RHOADs Research Manager)
+Jaime King, MPH (RHOADs Research Manager)

 Hannah Shireman, MA (RHOADs Senior Research Analyst)

 Artria is a RHOADs Research Coordinator.
 She assists with all aspects of study activities including study coordination, regulatory compliance, data collection, and manuscript preparation.
 She also is the Program Coordinator for ExPAND Mifepristone's Learning Collaborative.
 Artria has a B.A. in Human Development & Learning and is currently working on a MBA in Healthcare Management.
 Her past work involves coordinating research on the impact of oral health on overall health, aiding in the treatment and compliance for HIV positive patients, and educating elementary school children.
 She hopes to continue focusing on families and women's reproductive healthcare.
+ExPAND Website:

-Valeria Hernandez (RHOADs Research Assistant)
+Valeria Hernandez (RHOADs Research Data Manager)

 Valeria is a RHOADs Research Assistant.
 She assists with all aspects of study activities including regulatory compliance, data collection and analyses, manuscript preparation, and programmatic support.
 Valeria has a B.S. in Psychology and her past research involved topics such as optimism-pessimism, coping, sex, sexuality, and relationships.
 She hopes to continue studying societal inequities and has a special interest in developing her skills in data science.
 Valeria is also a Research Assistant for the Department of Family Medicine, The University of Chicago.